VecetyP/Dynamic-Fluid-Caustics/README.md

 light bent by the water surface.
 This project runs that backwards.
-You sketch a target picture, and the software works out what the water surface would have to look like to cast that picture on the tank floor, figures out how the wall pistons need to move to build that surface, simulates the waves for real, and renders the caustic that comes out.
+You sketch a target picture, and the software works out what the water surface would have to look like to cast that picture on the tank floor, figures out how the wall pistons need to move to build that surface, simulates the waves, and renders the caustic that comes out.
 You get a 2D view and an orbitable 3D tank.

 It's written in TypeScript with WebGPU for the physics and caustic, and Three.js for